-Meeting Schedule: Collage meetings are held monthly, at varying times in the week and day, to make the meetings as accessible as possible.
+Meeting Schedule: Collage meetings are held several times a year, at varying times in the week and day, to make the meetings as accessible as possible.

 Format: Collage meetings vary in format and topic.
 Discussions may center around articles, books, videos, films, or guest speakers.
-Discussions are facilitated by a member of the JTD staff, an appointed parent representative, or someone else as designated by the School, such as a guest speaker or JTD’s Diversity and Inclusion consultant.
+Discussions are facilitated by a member of the JTD staff, an appointed parent representative, or someone else as designated by the School.
 Collage meetings all begin with a statement of the group’s purpose, goal, and norms.
 Opportunities for personal reflection and connection are incorporated into meetings to allow for individual and group growth.

 Listen with the intent to understand and learn (open to hearing others’ truth)